NUS holds first-ever online graduation ceremony for 186 students

 When asked about his biggest takeaway from the course, Mr Cai said: "It is to do the greatest amount of good for the greatest number of people.

-Mr Cai said he would continue his work with contact tracing until the end of the pandemic and would then return to his area of interest in tackling measles, rubella, and other droplet-borne diseases.
+Mr Cai said he would continue his work on contact tracing until the end of the pandemic and would then return to his area of interest in tackling measles, rubella and other droplet-borne diseases.